sshakya01/tweedr/tweedr/README.md

 ### POST `/api/tweeds`

 Adds a tweed to the database.
 Request body must include a `tweed` property.
-Refer back to the [Express as an API lecture](https://git.generalassemb.ly/nyc-wdi-ada/LECTURE_U03_D01_Express-as-an-API/blob/master/adaquotesapi-final/public/src/main.js#L34) and the [Ada API docs](http://ada-api.herokuapp.com/#post-to-apiquotes) for how to format a POST request with fetch.
+Refer back to the [LECTURE](https://git.generalassemb.ly/wdi-nyc-dresselhaus/react-form-input-lecture/blob/master/quotes-form-end/src/App.js) on how to create apost request using axios.

 The response looks like this: